stefan22/currencyTicker/README.md

 SPA-exercise  &nbsp; :rocket:
 --------

-- desktop only 1800px
+- desktop and mobile -no tablet
-- each h3,timestamp and base values collected on the fly from a json file.
+- each h3,timestamp and base values collected dynamically.
 - hover over rates to display dropdown list
 - click on a currency to show a table on sidebar that displays:
 +     currency